arianamuraru28/scarcity-in-contemporary-cinema/README.md

 14. **Final thesis interpretation**
    - Translates the regression results back into the thesis research questions.
    - Explains what the models can and cannot support.

-Saved outputs:

-- Charts from this notebook are saved in `figures_analysis`.
-- Tables from this notebook are saved in `figures_analysis` as `.csv` and `.html` files.
-- Full regression results are saved in `figures_analysis/regression_results.txt`.
-- A cleaned regression dataset is saved in `figures_analysis/regression_dataset_clean.csv`.

 ## Main Takeaway